Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 ..
 Note::

-    Note that the staked amount needed to participate in the finalization committee is some fraction of the total amount of existing CCD.
+    Note that the staked amount needed for a baker to participate in the finalization committee is some fraction of the total amount of existing CCD set in the configuration.
 The total amount is the sum of the balances of all the baker and foundation accounts specified in the genesis configuration file.
 In this particular example, the stake is sufficient for baking.

 Save the file as ``single-baker-example-p5.toml`` and generate the genesis data: